- The Bible Ten Commandments

 Who is the Comforter?

 The Greek word for Comforter is “paraklētos” which according the Strong's dictionary means, “intercessor, advocate, comforter.”
 The Thayer dictionary used these words, “one who pleads another’s cause before a judge, a pleader, counsel for defense, legal assistant, an advocate.”
 So who is our advocate?
 Who is the mediator between God and man?
 I am sure most already know the answer, but below are two Scriptures that make the answer unmistakably clear.
 “My little children, these things write I unto you, that you sin not.
-And if any man sin, we have an advocate [paraklētos] with the Father, Jesus Christ the righteous:” 1 John 2:1 Parenthesis are added.
+And if any man sin, we have an advocate [paraklētos] with the Father, Jesus Christ the righteous:” 1 John 2:1 Parentheses are added.
 Note that the word for advocate here is exactly the same Greek word used in John 14:16, 26; 15:26; 16:7 for Comforter but has been translated here as advocate.
 And who according to this verse is our advocate?
 John says our advocate or comforter is “Jesus Christ the righteous.”
 And again, who does Timothy say our advocate and hence our mediator is between God and man.
 “For there is one God, and one mediator between God and men, the man Christ Jesus;” 1 Timothy 2:5.
-Again the answer is unmistakable.

 In the passage below Jesus tells His disciples that the Comforter is someone that the world cannot receive (verse 17) because the world does not know Him, but they know Him because He is dwelling with them.
 So who is it that is dwelling with them?
 Jesus!
 And in verse 18 Jesus says that He will not leave them comfortless and that “He” will come to them.
 Thus another very clear verse stating that it is Himself who will be their Comforter.
 In verse 22 Judas reveals who it is that the world cannot receive (verse 17), and that in a while the world will see Him no more (verse 19), as Jesus is returning to the Father shortly after He is raised from the dead.
 Judas confirms this when he asked how Jesus would manifest Himself to them and not to the world (verse 22).
 In verse 19, Jesus says the world will see Him no more, but they will because He will still live.
 That is, He will be raised from the dead and be alive again.
 But as Judas asked, how can He do this?
 Jesus of course is the truth as stated a few verses earlier and the spirit of it.
 John 14:6, 1 John 4:6.